+Level: Introductory

+Prerequisite: FOD1010: Food Basics

-Description: Students develop and demonstrate an understanding of traditional and
+Description: Students develop and demonstrate an understanding of traditional and contemporary baking focusing on basic measuring techniques, preparation methods, role of ingredients and the proper use of equipment for baked goods.

-Access to a personal or commercial food preparation facility.
-Parameters:
+Parameters: Access to a personal or commercial food preparation facility.

+Outcomes: The student will: